Nyakki-Labs-0x420/sslpwn/README.md

 Scans for all eleven vulnerabilities concurrently using asyncio.
 A report is written to `reports/<hostname>/report.{md,txt,html}`.
 If vulnerabilities are found, you will be asked whether to exploit them.
 Use `-y` to skip the prompt.

 **Credentials for exploitation:**
-- Cookie-based attacks (BEAST, Lucky13, POODLE, Heartbleed, Ticketbleed, ROBOT, Renegotiation) require `--cookie-name` and `--cookie-value`.
+- Cookie‑based attacks (BEAST, Lucky13, POODLE, Heartbleed, Ticketbleed, ROBOT, Renegotiation) require `--cookie-name` and `--cookie-value`.
-- Compression-based attacks (BREACH, CRIME) require `--token-parameter`.
+- Compression‑based attacks (BREACH, CRIME) require `--token-parameter`.

 If these are not provided on the command line, the tool will ask for them interactively after the scan.